 - Adjust the expenses until the amount of the expenses equals the amount of your income.
 First, take care of all of the important expenses, such as rent, electricity, and groceries.
-Then, whatever is flexible or optional, adjust so that the expenses equal the income earned.
+Then, whatever is flexible or optional, adjust the amounts, so that the expenses equal the income earned.

 - Track your spending throughout the month.
 Now that you have established the budget, keep track of your spending throughout the month using a transaction log, and stick to your budget as best as possible!